List of children of Ramesses II

 A procession of the first nine daughters of Ramesses: Bintanath, Baketmut, Nefertari, Meritamen, Nebettawy, Isetnofret, Henuttawy, Werenro and Nedjemmut.
 Most of his children are known to us from processions like this.

 The first few children of Ramesses usually appear in the same order on depictions.
 Lists of princes and princesses were found in the Ramesseum, Luxor, Wadi es-Sebua and Abydos.
-Some names are known to us from ostraka, tombs and other sources.
+Some names are known to us from ostraca, tombs and other sources.
 The sons of Ramesses appear on depictions of battles and triumphs–such as the Battle of Kadesh and the siege of the Syrian city of Dapur–already early in his reign (Years 5 and 10, respectively), thus it is likely that several of them were born before he ascended to the throne.
 Many of his sons were buried in the tomb KV5.

 Ramesses' efforts to have his children depicted on several of his monuments are in contradiction with the earlier tradition of keeping royal children, especially boys in the background unless they held important official titles.
 This was probably caused by the fact that his family was not of royal origin and he wanted to stress their royal status.